top of page

 With her extensive industry experience, Kim was invited by the 2017 Piton Independent Film Festival in St. Lucia to teach a three-day Master Class in Producing.
 From there, she developed a passion for teaching young Black Creatives how to create and produce an industry-standard project from beginning to end and formed the CreateSpot Workshop.
 She has facilitated workshops for YouTube and across Africa in Botswana, Kenya, and Rwanda.
 Her classes cover writing, production, and post production.
 In 2019, she was invited to speak on writing authentic stories and characters by the Pavillon Afriques at the Cannes Film Festival.

 In 2020, she launched the travel brand, the Wander Experience curating experiences that celebrate global Black Culture and retreats on the African Continent for Black Women.
-In early 2021, she will launch a lifestyle brand, genKati focusing on building a global community of Generation X Black Women.
+She will soon launch a lifestyle brand, genKati focusing on building a global community of Generation X Black Women.